St1ngLeR/CD_CPKTool/README.md

 > [!WARNING]
 > The tool is not made for the Redline Edition!
 For Redline Edition use ZIP-files with renamed ".CPK" file extension.

+To work with the program, you must use the *Command Prompt* or specify the arguments in advance in the *.BAT file*.

 ```
 Usage: CD_CPKTool.exe <COMMAND>